apinge/MeloTTS.cpp/README.md

 - `--input_file`: Specifies the input text file to be processed.
 Make sure that the text is in **UTF-8** format.
 - `--output_filename`: Specifies the output audio filename to be generated in the format {output_filename}_{language_style}.wav.
 For example, if the language is Chinese and the output_filename is "audio", the file will be saved as audio_ZH-MIX-EN.wav"
 - `--speed`: Specifies the speed of output audio.
 The default is 1.0.
-- `--quantize`: Indicates whether to use an int8 quantized model.
-The default is false, meaning an fp16 model is used by default.
+- `--quantize`: Indicates whether to use a quantized tts model.
+The default is `true`, meaning int8 quantized model is used by default.
 - `--disable_bert`: Indicates whether to disable the BERT model inference.
-The default is false.
+The default is `false`.
-- `--disable_nf`: Indicates whether to disable the DeepfilterNet model inference (default: false).
+- `--disable_nf`: Indicates whether to disable the DeepfilterNet model inference (default: `false`).
 - `--language`: Specifies the language for TTS.
 The default language is English (`EN`).

 ## NPU Device Support